webplatform/docs-wpd/Projects/editors_guide/index.md

 **** http://lists.w3.org/Archives/Public/public-webplatform/
 ** Ask questions or help others in the forum.
 **** http://talk.webplatform.org/forums/
-REALLY wish this was called "Forums" not Q&A - which sounds like an FAQ list to me.
+***** [COMMENT:] REALLY wish this was called "Forums" not Q&A - which sounds like an FAQ list to me.
 Is it possible to set up a forum channel for contributors to ask questions about editing or authoring content to the wiki?
 (Rather than just general web questions).
 ** Access the bug-tracking system.
 **** https://www.w3.org/Bugs/Public/enter_bug.cgi?product* webplatform.org (external site)
 Recommend merging the information of these two pages.